-- 11. The Procedure for revision will be: - A Secretariat Staff Member will document any revisions considered necessary for improvement of the system, sign and date the proposed revision and forward a copy to the Deputy Secretary-General for consideration, along with reasons for the revision. - o The Deputy Secretary-General or personnel delegated by the Deputy Secretary-General will review the revisions and, if approved, sign and date as proof of approval. - Once approved, the revisions will be made to the applicable pages of the Manual and the effective date of the revisions will be stated on the cover page.

-The Deputy Secretary-General or personnel delegated by the Deputy Secretary-General will then issue the revised pages to the official holders of the Manual/Module and update the official control log.
+- A Secretariat Staff Member will document any revisions considered necessary for improvement of the system, sign and date the proposed revision and forward a copy to the Deputy Secretary-General for consideration, along with reasons for therevision. - The Deputy Secretary-General or personnel delegated by the Deputy Secretary-General will review the revisions and, if approved, sign and date as proof of approval. - Once approved, the revisions will be made to the applicable pages of the Manual and the effective date of the revisions will be stated on the cover page. - The Deputy Secretary-General or personnel delegated by the Deputy Secretary-General will then issue the revised pages to the official holders of the Manual/Module and update the official control log.